AlaaIbra-Him/Kababs/README.md

 ---
 ## 🌟 Overview

-**Kababs** is a modern and fully responsive landing page for a restaurant or food service, built using **HTML5** and **CSS3**.
+**Kababs** is a modern landing page for a restaurant or food service, built using **HTML5** and **CSS3**.
 The design features creative visual effects using `clip-path`, custom shadows, and smooth layouts to create a stylish, appetizing presentation.

 ---